rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2025-04-29, from: Dave Winer's Scripting News)

 <a href="https://cyber.harvard.edu/rss/rss.html">RSS</a> defines a network of services and readers.
 Each one can go down, but the whole network stays up.
-That's all that Bluesky has promised, and that's why a layer of RSS on top of Bluesky would deliver a huge portion of the stability it would need to survive a disaster.
+That's all that Bluesky has promised, and that's why a layer of RSS on top of Bluesky would deliver a huge portion of the stability they've promised and would need to survive a disaster.
 It could be done in a matter of weeks, if they decided to do it.
 I would help.

 <br>